Monday, 29 May 2017

 A safe pair of hands

 Grandma Abson was never too explicit about baking temperatures.
-The oldest recipes in her collection were not precise with ‘cool, slow, fast, warm, moderate, fairly hot, hot and very hot’ being common descriptors.
-Her early years cooking on Yorkshire black leaded ranges had equipped her with that mysterious knowledge of what was just the right heat for
+Her recipes ranged from ‘cool, slow, fast, warm, moderate, fairly hot, hot' to 'very hot’.
+Those early years cooking on Yorkshire ranges had equipped her with that mysterious knowledge of what was just the right heat for whatever she was baking.

-In fact, much of her expertise in baking was based on practice she thought was common sense such as making sure the oven was heated up and getting the ingredients to room temperature before starting to mix.
+Much of her expertise in baking was based on what she thought was common sense, making sure the oven was heated up and getting the ingredients to room temperature before mixing.

-Modern ovens have good temperature regulators and controls so we can preheat our oven and know when it’s ready to put in our bakes.
-Oven mitts and gloves provide essential protection for our hands to take things in and out of the oven.
+Modern ovens have temperature controls so we can preheat them and know when to put in our bakes.
+Oven mitts and gloves provide essential protection for our hands to take hot things in and out.

 Back in Grandma’s early days as a below stairs cook for her employer, Mrs. Hick and her family, Grandma had been told to put her hand in the oven to check the temperature.
 Thankfully, we don’t do have to do this now.
 Although Grandma never said she hurt her hands, the chances of a serious burn must have been high.
-Don’t do what Grandma did but instead wear oven gloves or mitts at all times when putting bakes in and taking them out of the oven to protect your hands from burns.
+So wear oven gloves or mitts at all times to protect your hands from burns.

 Grandma worked with coal, gas and electric ovens during her life and was always keen to keep the oven clean.
 Fortunately, we don’t have to ‘black lead’ now but we do need to keep our ovens and microwaves clean as grease is a major source of fire in the home and half of all house fires start in the kitchen.
 Electrical Safety First has more tips and advice.

 Take care and follow these simple rules to stay safe in the kitchen.
 Grandma wouldn’t want us to take safety in the kitchen for granted.
-It’s a piece of cake really!
+It’s a piece of cake!